Ahhhh the lurking end of 2019 and a new decade looming. Does the word 2020 give you chills? Make you nervous? Excited? Apprehensive?

 That last adjective is one that isn’t associated with very many people – because they don’t take chances or take the road less followed!
 Don’t retreat, embrace the chaos and face it head on.

 Write them down.
 The good, the bad, the ugly, the awesome.
-They don’t have to be solely career-related, and they certainly don’t need to be shared with anyone else.
+They don’t have to be solely career-related (*ahem* career + life go hand in hand), and they certainly don’t need to be any footsteps that you have to share with anyone else.

-Once you map this out, you will find that you have been through many ‘chaotic’ periods in your life which you have overcome … with plenty more on their way!
+You will find that you have been through many ‘chaotic’ periods in your life, and there will be plenty more to come …